Bonn greeters

 How much does a Greet cost?

-A greet is free of charge.
+Your private city tour is free of charge.
 Greeters are volunteers who enjoy meeting new people and sharing their love of their city.
 If you wish to show your appreciation, we gladly welcome charitable donations.

 When should I request a Greet?